Columbus Grove Fire Department receives sensory box and training for autistic patient care

 There is no one-size-fits-all method to care for children going through a tragedy.
 While the sensory boxes are aimed at children on the spectrum, the department hopes it can help children of all abilities.

-The kits also include instructions for breathing exercises to help sooth kids in high stress situations.
+The kits also include instructions for breathing exercises to help soothe kids in high-stress situations.